Glow on the go: The ultimate skincare travel kit for your next trip

 Toner is another skincare product that is essential to keep your pores tight after a long day of travelling.
 It helps you remove any traces of dirt or impurities that may be still on your face after cleansing or using a face wash.
 Toners can help you achieve an ideal pH balance and remove dry patches to get an even skin tone.
 Make sure that you use a toner that is free of alcohol so that it does not dry out the skin.

 The FRESH Rose Deep Hydration Facial Toner is made from rose extracts.
-It refreshes your skin in a single use and keeps it hydrated for a long time.
-You can use it for both the AM and PM routine after cleansing, before you use serum and moisturiser.
+It refreshes your skin in a single use and keeps it refreshed and hydrated for a long time.
+You can use it for both AM and PM routine after cleansing, before you use serum and moisturiser.

 Image credit: Sephora